firemountain/basic-meteor-app/README.md

 ### Navbar
    The nav bar features top links for the collections we set in the config file.
+The first collection in the list is the "default collection"

    It also features a drop down menu
    - For non-logged in users, the dropdown contains Login | Signup | About